 - Chocolate extract (optional) – You won’t regret adding this to the cake, since it too intensifies the chocolate flavor.

-- Milk of choice or heavy cream – for the glaze
+- Heavy cream – for the glaze

 How to make Chocolate Kahlua Cake